Paying the Duty

 - the reason why you need a paper return

-- the type of instrument involved.
+- a description of the type of instrument involved.

 - a legal declaration by a person who knows the facts covering: